 • How much customization or configuration the software will need

-• The project success factors they need to track
+• What project success factors to track

-Missing even one of these elements can throw your budget and timeline off track.
+Miscalculating even one of these elements can throw your budget and timeline off track.
 Prioritize planning from the beginning, and establish an executive sponsor who can keep activities on schedule.

-5. Insufficient Digital Skills
+5. Insufficient Digital and IT Skills

 • Cybersecurity